raj23manj/springBoot/jokesapp/README.md

 # Inversion Of Control(IOC) (Object Creation Factory)
   * Object creation, Object management
   * objects ready with all dependencies
+  * DI via interface is highly preferred thank Concrete Classes(using the class it self directly)
+    * Allows runtime to decide implementation to inject
+    * follows interface Segregation principle of SOLID
+    * Also makes code testable

 # Dependency Injection(auto wiring)
   * objects with dependencies requirements will be injected using DI.
 If a class needs a service it will be injected